 The Walking Tour

-From the Information Centre, the walking tour will take you to the Queanbeyan Showground.
+From here, the walking tour will take you to the Queanbeyan Showground.
 The Showground used to be an Aboriginal camping site of the original occupants of the region, the Ngarigu people.
 The area began to be cleared in the 1880s and an official decision to make it a showground was made in 1893.
 One of the most notable landmarks of the city are the memorial entrance gates to the Showground, located on Lowe St, which were built in 1934.

 South of Monaro St

 Next on the tour, you will discover the Queanbeyan City Council Chambers.
 These heritage-listed Chambers were constructed in 1927 and designed by J. W. Sproule in Georgian Revival Style.
 Following the Council Chambers further down Monaro St, you’ll find the Evans Building, which was built by Edwin Oswald Evans in 1867 and purchased by the Queanbeyan School of Arts in 1894.
 Since then, the Evans Building has housed offices for the Queanbeyan Age, for example.